 Renovation and Rehabilitation

-Renovation and Rehabilitation is a one-day, $495 seminar that is delivered by Dr. Joseph Lstiburek and provides a highly personal "boardroom" discussion in Westford, MA.
+Renovation and Rehabilitation is a one-day, $199 seminar that is delivered by Dr. Joseph Lstiburek and provides a highly interactive web-based discussion from his office in Westford, MA.
 You have a row house, you have a walk up, you have a mess and you want to fix it.
 How do you keep the rain out of it?
 How do you make it energy efficient, not violate the building code and not irritate your contractor and the owner?
 How do you not screw up the historic significance if there is any?
 What about apartments?
 What about frame houses?
 How do you deal with brick and masonry basement foundations from the inside?
 What are sacrificial mortars and renderings?
 Should I worry about freeze-thaw damage when I insulate on the interior?
 How do I insulate on the exterior of a mass wall assembly?
 More questions - and more answers - from a building science guru, Professor Joseph Lstiburek (yes, his old alma mater took him back).

 |8:30-8:45||Introduction: Setting the Stage|